 For AO's who have no interest in reproducing the content of The Artist's Journal,

 there is really no benefit in purchasing a subscription . . .

-Groups can't share or distribute the issues to their members and they do not have to be paying subscribers to have their news published: The Artist's Journal accepts and publishes news submissions from everyone, subscribers and non-subscribers.
+AO's can't share or distribute the issues to their members and they do not have to be paying subscribers to have their news published: The Artist's Journal accepts and publishes news submissions from everyone, subscribers and non-subscribers.
 There is no charge for anyone to publish news items.
 And if an AO is purchasing a subscription only with the intent of supporting The Artist's Journal, there is a better (cost-free) way . . .
 The Artist's Journal survives on subscription support, therefore the best "support" an Arts Organization can offer is to submit their news on a regular basis (especially their "Calls for Entry").
 This keeps The Artist's Journal full of news, which will then attract more subscribers!
-And it also lessens the workload for the editor (who is the only staff): when AO's voluntarily send their news items, there is less need for the editor to hunt for the news by visiting every group's website!
-In addition, an AO can also support The Artist's Journal by mentioning it in their own publication, their website or on social media.
+And it also lessens the workload for the editor (who is the only staff): when AO's voluntarily send their news items, there is less need for the editor to hunt for the news by visiting every group's website.
+AO's can also support The Artist's Journal by mentioning it in their own publication, website or on social media.

 If, after reading all the above, an AO still insists on purchasing a subscription,

 here are the details of the AO subscription category . . .